Hermes (Greek stamp): The cream papers printings with "control numbers" (1875 to 1880)

+The "control numbers" are disappearing in 1880 for the two coming last issues.

 The cream papers printings without "control numbers" (1880 to 1882)

-Around the end of the 1870s or at the beginning of the 1880s, the plates are finally cleaned and are printing stamps with an outstanding finesse.
+Around the end of the 1870s or at the beginning of the 1880s, the plates are finally cleaned (for the second time after the first cleaning of 1870) and the stamps are printed with an outstanding finesse.

-The papers are the same as the previous issue but without any "control number" at the back of the stamp.
+The papers are the same as the previous issue (cream to yellowish) but without any "control number" at the back of the stamp.

+Corner block of thirty of the 10 lepta, orange.